pottj/LongitudinalMR_POPS_UKBB/README.md

 ### helperfunctions

 Various helperfunctions which I source in (**check which one of them are really necessary!**).
 I will try and document them as if they were within an R package (see YAML header in function for documentation).

+### paper

+Supplemental material for the manuscript as submitted to _Statistics in Medicine_.

 ### realdata_EGG